T-M-P-0/SoftwareDeployment/README.md

-# SoftwareDeployment
+# SoftwareDeployment Exercises

-Repo containing my exercises
+This repo contais my exercises for software deployment.